toshi0607/Go-FAQ-Japanese-Edition/original.md

 In Go method types must match exactly, so `Value` does not implement `Copyable`.
-Go separates the notion of what a type does—its methods—from the type's implementation.
+Go separates the notion of what a type does—its methods—from the type’s implementation.
 If two methods return different types, they are not doing the same thing.
 Programmers who want covariant result types are often trying to express a type hierarchy through interfaces.
-In Go it's more natural to have a clean separation between interface and implementation.
+In Go it’s more natural to have a clean separation between interface and implementation.

 ## Values